gdsbook/book/notebooks/05_choropleth.md

 medians (ADCM) is calculated and provides a measure of fit that allows for comparison of alternative classifiers for the same value of $k$.
 The ADCM will give us a sense of how "compact" each group is.
-To see this, we can compare different classifiers for $k=5$ on the Mexico data:
+To see this, we can compare different classifiers for $k=5$ on the Mexico data in Figure 2:

 ```python caption="Absolute Deviation around Class Medians.
 Alternative classification schemes, Mexican state per capita GDP in 1940." tags=[]
 # Bunch classifier objects